12 Facts About HOA Liens & Foreclosures You Should Know

 A lien is a claim for money owed that is asserted against a property rather than against a person.
 Both state law and the declaration provide the association with a lien against a non-paying owner’s property for any unpaid fees, which means the association can assert its assessment claim against both the homeowner individually and against the property itself.
-When a homeowners association dues lien is recorded with the county land records, the public at large is considered to have constructive notice that the property is subject to a debt and that any transfer or refinance of the property will be made subject to the lien.
-So, if the owner sells the property after a lien has been recorded, the lien survives the transfer and remains on the property until the debt to the association is paid.
+When a homeowners association records this claim on the property with the county land records, the public at large is considered to have constructive notice that the property is subject to a debt and that any transfer or refinance of the property will be made subject to the claim for money.
+So, if the owner sells the property after the claim for money has been recorded, the recorded lien survives the transfer and remains on the property until the debt to the association is paid.

-The power to file liens gives homeowners’ associations substantially more leverage to collect delinquent fees.
+The power to file this powerful debt security document against properties gives homeowners’ associations substantially more leverage to collect delinquent fees.
 If an association had to file a lawsuit against every non-paying property owner, the legal costs alone would substantially eat into its budget, taking funds away from the services the association is intended to provide.
 By filing a lien, the association can take meaningful enforcement action without incurring the substantially larger legal fees involved in filing a lawsuit.

-Is the homeowners association required to give a Notice of Intent to Lien?
+Is the homeowners association required to give you notice?

 When HOA fees are due, the homeowners association, although not obligated to, may provide a statement to each property owner setting forth the assessment amount due.
 After receiving the statement, most homeowners pay the fees, and that’s the end of the story.
 If the owner fails to pay, the association sends notice to the homeowner of its intent to record a lien.
 The content and timing of the pre-recording notice are set by statute in most states.
 For example, in Florida, the notice must be delivered at least 45 days before filing the lien and must tell the homeowner what is necessary to avoid the lien.

-If the homeowner fails to pay after receiving notice of intent, the homeowners' association can move forward with filing the lien, though some states have additional procedural requirements which must be met before filing.
+If the homeowner fails to pay after receiving notice of intent, the homeowners' association can move forward with filing the claim for money, though some states have additional procedural requirements which must be met before filing.
 If an association fails to strictly comply with all required procedures, the lien may be invalid.

 State laws vary as to the precise content of lien notices, but generally, they identify the property’s owner and provide a brief description of the property, along with the amount of fees owed and any late fees, fines (if permitted by state law), and attorney’s fees due.
 In Florida, late charges for HOA fees are limited to $25.00 or 5% of the past-due amount, and interest accrues at 18.00% unless a lesser amount is specified in the declaration.
 California allows for the interest of up to 12.00% and prohibits the inclusion of any fines or penalties within a lien, as does Arizona.

 Some states allow homeowners a statutory means of contesting a recorded lien notice.
-In Florida, a homeowner served with a recorded lien notice can file a Notice of Contest of Lien with the county land records stating that the owner disputes the validity of the lien.
-If the lien is formally contested, the association must file suit to enforce the lien within 90 days or the lien becomes void.
-If a state does not have a statutory procedure for disputing a lien, a homeowner who believes a lien has been improperly recorded will need to file a lawsuit to clear the property’s title.
+In Florida, for example, a homeowner served with a recorded claim for money can file a Notice of Contest of Lien with the county land records stating that the owner disputes the validity of the claim.
+If the association's claim for money is formally contested, the association must file suit to enforce the lien within 90 days or the lien becomes void.
+If a state does not have a statutory procedure for disputing a claim for money, a homeowner who believes a claim has been improperly recorded will need to file a lawsuit to clear the property’s title.

-For the most part, the lien “priority” – the position it holds in relation to any other liens on the property – is based upon the “first in time” principle.
-Under this principle, a lien recorded before another lien is superior to the later-recorded lien but subordinate to any earlier-recorded liens.
-However, the homeowners’ association laws of most states establish “super lien” status for liens filed by associations, giving the lien higher priority than it would otherwise enjoy.
-In Florida, the date used to determine a lien priority is the date that the community’s declarations were recorded, regardless of when the lien notice itself was recorded.
-As a result, the homeowners association dues lien has priority over any liens recorded after the declarations other than first mortgages, which are excluded from the super lien law.
+For the most part, the lien “priority” – the position it holds in relation to any other liens (or claims) on the property – is based upon the “first in time” principle.
+Under this principle, a claim for money that is recorded before another is superior but subordinate to any earlier-recorded claims.
+However, the homeowners’ association laws of most states establish “super lien” status for claims filed by associations, giving the association's claim for money higher priority than it would otherwise enjoy.
+For example, in Florida, the date used to determine a lien priority is the date that the community’s declarations were recorded, regardless of when the notice itself was recorded.
+As a result, the homeowners association claim for money has priority over any other claims recorded after the declarations other than first mortgages, which are excluded from the super lien law.

 A homeowners association lien negatively affects the marketability of a property and can make it difficult to refinance.
 Before purchasing a property, a prospective seller will hire a title company or lawyer to conduct a title search – an examination of county land records to ensure that the seller holds a valid title.
-If a lien is in place, the examiner’s report will indicate that there is a “cloud on the title,” which means that the seller does not own the property free and clear.
-Because the association's lien “run with the land,” any transfer of the property is made subject to the lien.
-The lien, therefore, reduces the true value of the property, and so a buyer will probably either insist that the seller pay off the lien prior to transfer or request a corresponding reduction in the purchase price.
+If a claim for money (or lien) is in place, the examiner’s report will indicate that there is a “cloud on the title,” which means that the seller does not own the property free and clear.
+Because the association's lien “run with the land,” any transfer of the property is made subject to the claim.
+The claim for money, therefore, reduces the true value of the property, and so a buyer will probably either insist that the seller pay off the claim prior to transfer or request a corresponding reduction in the purchase price.

-A bank is also very unlikely to approve a mortgage or refinance if a lien is already on the property.
-This is because the bank wants its lien to have the highest priority in case it has to foreclose.
-Even though first mortgage liens are excluded from most super lien statutes, if the homeowners' association lien is recorded first, it is superior to the mortgage under the first-in-time principle.
-Thus, if the bank has to foreclose, the proceeds are applied first to the homeowners association lien, then to the mortgage debt.
+A bank is also very unlikely to approve a mortgage or refinance if a claim for money is already on the property.
+This is because the bank wants its claim to have the highest priority in case it has to foreclose.
+Even though first mortgage claims are excluded from most super lien statutes, if the homeowners' association claim is recorded first, it is superior to the mortgage under the first-in-time principle.
+Thus, if the bank has to foreclose, the proceeds are applied first to the homeowners association claim for money, then to the mortgage debt.
 So, the bank recovers a smaller portion of the loan.
-To avoid this scenario, banks writing mortgage loans or refinancing existing mortgages will almost always require that any liens be paid off at, or prior to, closing, so that the new mortgage has the top lien position.
+To avoid this scenario, banks writing mortgage loans or refinancing existing mortgages will almost always require that any claims for money be paid off at, or prior to, closing, so that the new mortgage has the top lien position.